CommonGateway/WooBundle/README.md

 ### Getting the synchronized objects

-After synchronizing objects, you can fetch the objects by just requesting `GET /api/openWOO` to fetch all publications or `GET /api/openWOO?oin={your municipality oin}` to fetch the publications belonging to a single municipality.
+After synchronizing objects, you can fetch the objects by just requesting `GET /api/publications` to fetch all publications or `GET /api/publications?organisation.oin={oin}` to fetch the publications belonging to organisation.
 Make sure here the oin parameter value is the same that is set as configuration on the Action of that municipality.